Patbox/polymer/docs/polymer-core/other.md

 ## StatusEffects

 To create custom, server side status effects, you just need to implement PolymerStatusEffect on your custom StatusEffect class.
-You can also override `StatusEffect getPolymerStatusEffect()` to display it as vanilla one (otherwise they are hidden).
+You can also override `StatusEffect getPolymerReplacement(ServerPlayerEntity player)` to display it as vanilla one or null to make it invisible (default).